SyedMustafaImam/HPCC-On-VMware-/README.md

 [root@masternode ~]# vi /etc/sysconfig/network-scripts/ifcfg-eth0
 ```

-Life config Ethernet zero should not get its IP from DHCP.
-It&#39;s going to be a static IP address equal to 10.0.0.11 and netmask is equal to 255.255.255.0
+First Ethernet network interface card or NIC in the system should not get its IP from DHCP.
+It&#39;s going to be a static IP address equal to 192.168.174.143 and netmask is equal to 255.255.255.0

 One more thing to see hosts.